 The Sallie Ellis Davis House hosts rotating educational exhibits as well.
 Most recently, The Unheard African American Story: An Exhibit Series from 2020-2022 has been featured on display.
 This series of exhibits focuses on elements of African American history that have been predominantly unacknowledged in popular education.
 The series starts with the Civil War and continues to the present, bringing focus to events, movements, and struggles that are not widely recognized.

-The Sallie Ellis Davis House is located at 301 S. Clarke St and open for walk-up tours Tuesday - Friday from 1 - 4 p.m. and the first and third Saturday of the month from 1 - 4 p.m.
+The Sallie Ellis Davis House is located at 301 S. Clarke St and open for tours by appointment, please call the office at 478-445-5889.
 The cost of the tour is $3.

 Visit award-winning author Flannery O'Connor's home at Andalusia Farm.
 Restored to the period of the 1950’s, when O’Connor would have been in residence, visitors can get a first hand look at how life on the farm inspired many of her internationally renown works.
 In a fun nod to O’Connor, be sure to check out the resident peacocks!